 This paragraph might be "rewritten" by user agents to include the fictional

-tag sequence for ::first-line
+tag sequence for ::first-line.
+This fictional tag

 sequence helps to show how properties are inherited.